godotengine/godot-website/collections/_article/rendering-priorities-january-2024.md

 **2. FSR 2.2 / TAA improvements ([GH-81197](https://github.com/godotengine/godot/pull/81197)) (done)**

 We merged FSR 2.2 during the 4.2 dev cycle as well as a host of other TAA enhancements.
-We have kept our current TAA as it is has less of a performance impact and can be useful when you aren't using upscaling.
+We have kept our current TAA as it has less of a performance impact and can be useful when you aren't using upscaling.
 Our goal is to continue improving the performance and appearance of our TAA solution to offer a cheaper alternative to FSR 2.2.

 ### Others